dkoshkin/gofer/README.md

 # Gofer

-A CLI utility to help you keep your project's ever-changing dependency versions up to date.
+A CLI and notifier utilities to help you keep your project's ever-changing dependency versions up to date.

 ## The Name
 According to the dictionary: [gofer](https://www.merriam-webster.com/dictionary/gofer) - an employee whose duties include running errands